 Climate change is already impacting food supplies, and is forecast to create much greater disruption in the years ahead.
-I commissioned this research by Elise Wach to understand both the threats and the scope for positive adaptation, especially in South-West England, one of the focus areas for Seeding our Future's work.
+I commissioned this research by Elise Wach to understand both the threats and the scope for positive adaptation, especially in Wales, one of the focus areas for Seeding our Future's work.

-Overall, it's clear from this report that producers and consumers in South-West England, and in Britain generally, have plenty of opportunities to increase the resilience of local food supplies: but grasping these opportunities will need determination, money and a willingness to innovate before the problems get more severe.
+Overall, it's clear from this report that producers and consumers in Wales, and in Britain generally, have plenty of opportunities to increase the resilience of local food supplies: but grasping these will need determination, money, and in particular a willingness to innovate before the problems get more severe.